25 Puppy Questions

 - Add other ingredients for a balanced diet

 - Add correct levels of vitamins, trace minerals, omega oils

 To do this is very difficult, and for dogs prone to hip dysplasia, even minor dietary variations can be important.
 If you want to make the food yourself, it’s very hard to get good, independent advice.

-So although can, vets prefer you wait until your puppy is an adult.
+Vets do not recommend raw or homemade diets for puppies.
+Read more about raw diets here.
 In the meantime, ask our advice for reputable companies and pet food stores.
 Here’s our guide to designing a perfect puppy diet.

 Can Puppies Eat Raw Chicken?

 Here’s why vets don’t recommend raw chicken or other fresh meats for puppies:

 - Too much meat upsets the calcium: phosphate ratio and causes weak bones

 - Raw chicken can contain Salmonella